octo-technology/OpenTezos/docs/michelson/instructions.md

 :: mutez : mutez : 'S   ->   option (pair nat mutez) : 'S
 ```

-It is also possible to divide 2 mutez, in this case it returns a `nat` as a quotient and a mutez standing for the rest of the euclidean division.
+It is also possible to divide 2 mutez, in this case it returns a `nat` as a quotient and a mutez as the rest of the euclidean division.

 ```js